nasarar/Post_Covid19_Vacation_Projection/README.md

 ## Demonstration

-- We can select desparture and destination countries which in this case was USA and Brazil to showcase the herd immunity prediction dates and schedule of both countries  which was 15th November 2021 and 31st Jan 2022.
+- We can select departure and destination countries which in this case was USA and Brazil to showcase the herd immunity prediction dates and schedule of both countries,  which was 15th November 2021 and 31st Jan 2022.
 These informations will help the potential travellers to make  intelligent decisions to travel to those countries .

 <img width="1276" alt="Screen Shot 2021-06-11 at 6 41 35 PM" src="https://user-images.githubusercontent.com/75267605/121755398-1430dc00-cae5-11eb-9cdd-d6ed0f2752ae.png">